ShunSakurai/check_forbidden/README.md

 - Radio buttons to select export style (command prompt / CSV file)
 - Handling non-memoQ files
 - Support regex in forbidden term list
+- Making the path in the entry fields the initial path when pressing buttons

 Please let me know if you need any of the features as soon as possible.